 - 7. Get Meningitis Vaccination & Submit Proof to Health Center

-All incoming SHSU students are required to show proof for a Bacterial Meningitis vaccination (for students under age 22).
+- All incoming SHSU students are required to show proof for a Bacterial Meningitis vaccination (for students under age 22).
 For more information, click HERE.
-You will turn in proof of your vaccination to the SHSU Health Center BEFORE the first day of class to avoid the loss of class schedules.
+You must turn in proof of your vaccination to the SHSU Health Center BEFORE you can register for courses.

-STEP EIGHT: Register for SHSU classes through the MySam Portal
+- 8. Register for SHSU courses through the MySam Portal

 - Once you have set up your computer account (Step 5) you will have access to the MySam Portal.
 The link to MySam can be found at the top of the SHSU homepage.
 You will use this portal to access all your information relevant to SHSU, and to register for courses.
 It is VERY important to start the registration process as soon as you are accepted because many classes fill up fast.
 To learn how to register, WATCH THIS VIDEO

 You WILL receive registration errors.
-Please send screen shots of these errors to firstname.lastname@example.org.
+Please send screen shots of these errors to Study Abroad.
 Each error will have to be addressed individually, and can sometimes take several days to resolve.
 This is due to the fact that our system does not recognize credits you have taken at your home university, and will often say that you do not have the proper pre-requisites for a course.
-I will review your transcript for each request and determine if you are actually eligible to take the course.
+We will review your transcript for each request and determine if you are actually eligible to take the course.

 We identify courses in two ways- either by a 4-letter and 4-number combination (ex: ENGL 2000) or by the CRN- a 5-digit number unique to the section of the course (ex: 23562).
 Please use either of these descriptors when asking questions about a course.